e-h-dev/trip-discoverer/TESTING.md

 * Microsoft Edge
 * Opera

-Additional testing was taken by friends and family on a variety of devices and screen sizes.
+Additional testing was taken by friends and family, on a variety of devices and screen sizes.
 They reported no issues whilst using the app.

 - - -